Abhi-Balijepalli/Unix_Systems/README.md

 # Unix_Systems
-This repo has different operating system manupilation projects using C.
+This repo has different operating systems projects using C.

+File_Directories_IO : file and directory manipulation